JGRennison/nbudstee/README.md

 ### Options:
 * -n, --no-stdout
   Do not copy input to STDOUT.
+* -b, --unlink-before
+  First try to unlink any existing sockets.
+This will not try to unlink non-sockets.
 * -u, --unlink-after
   Try to unlink all sockets when done.
 * -m, --max-queue <bytes>